-This Specific Plan shall be administered by the City Council, the Planning Commission, and the Planning Manager (each a Review Authority).
-The authority of each Review Authority with respect to each discretionary action described in this Section 8.1 shall be as set forth in Table 8.1.
+This Specific Plan shall be administered by the City Council, the Planning Commission, and the Planning Manager Community Development Director (each a "Review Authority").
+The authority of each Review Authority with respect to each discretionary action described in this Section 8.1 shall be as set forth in Table 8.1, below.